-Topics in Modern Japanese Literature

-Term in which it is taught: Hilary Term

-Taught by Dr Linda Flores
+Topics in Modern Japanese Literature Term in which it is taught: Hilary Term Taught by Dr Linda Flores

 This option provides an overview of important literary works and writers in the period spanning from the early 20th century to the contemporary period.
-For this option we will consider more closely issues such as gender (masculinity, femininity, the feminist movement), reactions to the I-novel, reactions to the post war, and literature after the post war period.
+For this option we will consider issues such as gender, reactions to the I-novel, and post-war literature.
 Lectures and tutorials will address both the social and historical context of the works under examination as well as closer readings of the texts themselves.
 Students taking this option should also follow the Modern Japanese Literature lecture series in Hilary Term.